JumpingKeyCaps/CorGPU/README.md

 2. **Transfer overhead matters**—GPU only wins when compute cost >> transfer cost.
 3. **Hybrid approach is pragmatic**—leverage CPU for control, GPU for data crunching.
 4. **Profile everything**—assumptions about performance are often wrong.
+5. **Symmetric benchmarking matters**—Using `async` for both CPU and GPU ensures fair comparison by measuring the same orchestration overhead.
+6. **Coroutines are the coordination layer**—Both approaches use `async/await`, but GPU leverages thousands of hardware threads while CPU is limited to core count.

 This project demonstrates that understanding **when** and **how** to combine CPU and GPU computation is as important as the implementation itself.